 - Completes work assignments within an acceptable time frame.

 - Uses time and resources to the best possible advantage for successful completion of job responsibilities.

 - Develops and maintains efficient working relationships.

-- Is reliable in respect to attendance.
+- Is reliable in respect to attendance and punctuality.

 - Recognizes the importance of team efforts and partners with others to achieve positive outcomes.

 - Is part of a team effort to ensure quality services.